Choose another writer in this calendar:

 When Ibsen spent a couple months in Norway during the summer of 1874, Norwegian students marched in procession to his home to greet him.
 In reply Ibsen said: "For a student has essentially the same task as the poet: to make clear to himself, and thereby to others, the temporal and eternal questions which are astir in the age and in the community to which he belongs." (from Speeches and New Letters)

-Ibsen's final years were clouded by mental illness.
-When We Dead Awaken (1899), his last dramatic effort, showed the influence of Strindberg.
-James Joyce, who was from his student days a great admirer of Ibsen's work, published a laudatory essay on the play in the 1 April 1900 issue of the Fortnightly Review.
+When We Dead Awaken (1899), Ibsen's last dramatic effort, showed the influence of Strindberg.
+James Joyce, who was from his student days a great admirer of Ibsen, wrote a laudatory essay on the play in the 1 April 1900 issue of the Fortnightly Review.
 It was Joyce's first published piece.
-A supposedly unknown Ibsen play, entitled The Sun God, surfaced in 2006 and an antiquarian bookshop in Oslo was offered a chance to buy it.
+A supposedly unknown Ibsen play, The Sun God, surfaced in 2006 and an antiquarian bookshop in Oslo was offered a chance to buy it.
 After police investigation, a Norwegian scriptwriter and actor was charged in 2011 for forging writings and documents that allegedly originated from Ibsen and Knut Hamsun.

 "A woman cannot be herself in the society of the present day, which is an exclusively masculine society, with laws framed by men and with judicial system that judges feminine conduct from a masculine point of view." (from Ibsen's Workshop, 1912)

 Ibsen wrote for and about the middle class and life in the suburbs and small towns.
 He focused on characters and psychological conflicts rather than dramatic situations.
 His central theme was the duty of the individual towards himself, not the out-of-date conventions of bourgeois society.
 "I have really never had a strong feeling for solidarity," Ibsen said to Brandes in 1871.
 Most likely he was aware of Darwin's work; there are many references to evolution in his writings.
 Ibsen's anarchistic individualism made a deep impression on the younger generation outside Norway, where he was considered a progressive writer.
 In his home country, however, Ibsen was seen as a moral preacher and more conservative than Björnson.
-Ibsen's discipline or successor was George Bernard Shaw, who dramatized with flair and wit generally accepted ideas into uncompromising plays.
+G.B.
+Shaw, Ibsen's discipline or successor in many ways, challenged generally accepted ideas in his uncompromising plays.

 Peer Gynt (1867), a verse drama.
 The hero is the legendary Peer Gynt of Norwegian Folklore.
 Peer is a young peasant farmer, a liar and opportunist, the antithesis of Brand¾he has no calling.
 He attends the country wedding feast, where he meets Solveig, a girl who is deeply attracted to him.
 Peer kidnaps the bride and later abandons her in the wilderness.
 A fugitive now, Peer experiences, like Sinbad the sailor, amazing adventures in many lands.
 He courts and then abandons the daughter of the Troll King.
 Before fleeing the country, he visits Aase, his aged mother, whose death he softens by a fantasy of a sleigh ride into an imaginary heaven.
 In his middle life Peer ships missionaries and idols to China, and becomes a slave trader.
 "To be creator of the universe, / So I need gold if I'm to play / The emperor's part with any force."
 He makes and loses money, and saves his own life in a shipwreck by letting another drown.
 Eventually Peer returns to Norway, old and embittered by his fruitless odyssey.
 He comes up before the Button Molder, who tells that "Friend, it's melting time," and tries to melt him in his ladle.
 Peer asks what is "to be yourself" and the Button Molder answers: "To be yourself is to slay yourself."
 Peer is horrified at the idea of losing his precious identity.
 However, he is saved from oblivion by the redeeming love Solveig, who has waited for him faithfully and in whose mind he has existed as a real personality.
 Peer discovers his reason for being in her forgiving arms.
 Incidental music accompany the play was composed by Edward Grieg. - "Whatever his critics think, Ibsen does not regard Peer as a failure or a hollow man.
 Faust, Part Two is an even greater dramatic poem than Peer Gynt, but unlike Faust, Peer is the triumphant representation of a personality.
 What Ibsen values in Peer is what we should value: the idiosyncratic that refuses to be melted down into the reductive or the commonplace..."
 (Harold Bloom in The Western Canon, 1994)